 Have the right attitude

-This may sound obvious but being prepared for the reality of the walk is incredibly important if you’re to avoid a panicked midnight search for the nearest cab.
+This may sound obvious but being prepared for the reality of the coast to coast walk is incredibly important if you’re to avoid a panicked midnight search for the nearest cab.
 The walk will be long, maybe even the longest one you’ll ever do, and the weather is likely to be unpredictable – all factors that will inevitably lead to some low points in the journey.
 Acknowledging that sometimes you’ll be in pain, sometimes you’ll be tired and sometimes you’ll wish you never started the thing at all, will help you realistically visualise where you’re going and how you’re going to get there.
 All the difficulties will be worth it once you encounter untouched nature, magnificent views and the history along the way.

 Plan an itinerary